 The Gilder Lehrman Institute is proud to partner with Hamilton and The Rockefeller Foundation on the Hamilton Education Program.
 Title I high schools are being invited to see the musical and to integrate Alexander Hamilton into classroom studies.
 The Hamilton Education Program is part of the Gilder Lehrman Institute’s broader mission to improve the teaching and learning of American history.
 Made possible through a grant by The Rockefeller Foundation to the Gilder Lehrman Institute, high school students in Title I schools in New York City, Chicago, and selected cities will each pay just a “Hamilton” ($10) to see the performance.

 To learn more about the program and to explore documents, essays, and videos relating to Alexander Hamilton and the Founding Era, visit the links below and go to “Alexander Hamilton in the American Imagination,” a special issue of our online journal History Now.
-For additional information on New York and the San Francisco Bay Area, Los Angeles, and other tour cities, please contact firstname.lastname@example.org.
-For additional information on Chicago, please contact email@example.com.
+For additional information on New York, Los Angeles, and other tour cities, please contact email@example.com.
+For additional information on Chicago, please contact firstname.lastname@example.org.